 This past weekend, a bevy of beautiful ladies – who happen to be old, dear friends – literally traveled from the Hamptons to Hollywood to celebrate an impending wedding.
 Jordana, the bride to be, is scheduled to wed in April, so the LA trip served as the perfect weekend to let loose before the big day.
+When setting up an event like this one, Designed Dream helps you to design and execute your dream wedding at an exotic location, for more information about destination weddings, see destination wedding planner using the last link.

 What are the must-dos?
 Rest assured you can follow the below guidelines for a weekend any bachelorette won’t soon forget.